aniket-work/My-Building-of-AI-warehouse-manager/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Lets Build Trading Terminal Using AI Agents"
+Follow these steps to set up and run the  "My Building of AI Warehouse Manager"

 1. Navigate to your project directory:
    ```